What are the requirements for admission?

 When are applications due?

-At this time, we are only accepting applicants for the MS in IM on-campus program.
-Our MS in IM online program will resume fall 2021.
+At this time, we are only accepting applicants for the MS/IM on-campus program.
 Applicants are encouraged to submit their application materials before or on the final deadline in order to be considered for merit-based scholarships.
 Scholarships will be based on a holistic review of all submitted application materials.

 Fall 2020 Admission (On-campus only)